Liberia national football team: African Cup of Nations

-In 1965 Liberia played in first campaign 1965 qualification qualifying campaign, losing its first match 0–1 against Ivory Coast.
-They also won 3–2 against DR Congo however lost both returning fixtures and were eliminated in the first round.
+In 1965 Liberia played for the first time in the 1965 qualification qualifying campaign, losing its first match 0–1 against Ivory Coast.
+They also won 3–2 against DR Congo but lost both returning fixtures and were eliminated in the first round.

-In 1967 Liberia played in 1968 qualification qualifying campaign, drawing its first match 2–2 against Guinea.
-They also drew against Senegal however lost both returning fixtures and were eliminated in the first round.
-Liberia returned to qualifying in 1976 but lost in the preliminary round to Togo, falling to defeat in both fixtures.
-After another absence, Liberia again joined AFCON qualifying in 1982 in the preliminary rounds but failed to progress after two draws against Gambia, losing on the away goals rule.
+In 1967 Liberia played in the 1968 qualification qualifying campaign, drawing its first match 2–2 against Guinea.
+They also drew against Senegal but lost both returning fixtures and were eliminated again in the first round.
+Liberia returned to qualifying in 1976 but lost in the preliminary round to Togo, falling in both fixtures.
+After another absence, this time of six years, Liberia again joined AFCON qualifying in 1982 in the preliminary rounds but failed to progress after two draws against Gambia, falling short as a result of the away goals rule.

 Liberia withdrew from qualifying for the 1984 African Cup of Nations, but the following tournament they managed to secure their first win during qualifying, a 3–1 first-leg victory over Mauritania.
-They failed to capitalize on this advantage, losing 3–0 in the second leg.
-Liberia then faced Sierra Leone and Mali during the 1988 qualification and 1990 qualification respectively, but again failed to progress.
-In 1992, Liberia withdrew from qualifying before playing a match (possibly due to the ongoing First Liberian Civil War), and in 1994, Liberia was put into a group with two participants that withdrew during qualifying (Tanzania and Burkina Faso) however they failed to take advantage of this and finished with zero points, having lost to Ghana twice.
+They failed to capitalize on this advantage, however, and lost 3–0 in the second leg.
+They then faced Sierra Leone and Mali in the 1988 qualification and 1990 qualification campaigns respectively, but again failed to progress.
+In 1992, Liberia withdrew from qualifying before playing a match due to the ongoing First Liberian Civil War, and in 1994, Liberia was put into a group with two participants that withdrew during qualifying (Tanzania and Burkina Faso) however they failed to take advantage of this and finished with zero points, having lost to Ghana twice.